Heartland Innovations in Interprofessional Practice and Education Summit

 ROBBIE K. MELTON, PHD

-Dr. Melton was selected as one of the 2024 Top Women in Education Technology and the 2023 Top 50 Women Leaders in Education, serves as Interim Provost/Vice President for Tennessee State University Academic Affairs and Vice President of Technology Innovations for the SMART Global Technology Innovation Center, and tenured professor at Tennessee State University.
+Dr. Melton was selected as one of the 2024 Top Women in Education Technology and the 2023 Top 50 Women Leaders in Education, serves as Interim Provost/Vice President for Tennessee State University Academic Affairs and Vice President of Technology Innovations for the SMART Global Technology Innovation Center, and is a tenured professor at Tennessee State University.
 She serves as a global researcher and international consultant for SMART Artificial Intelligence (AI), an Academic eSports for Education and Emerging IOE (“The Internet of Everything”) Smart Mobile Technology of mobile devices, smart phone-tablets, wearables, smart gadgets and tools, and mixed reality of VR and AR.
-She formerly served as the Associate Vice Chancellor for Emerging Technologies for the Tennessee Board of Regents and the primary developer and chief administrator for the system-wide Regents Online Degree Programs.
+She formerly served as the Associate Vice Chancellor for Emerging Technologies for the Tennessee Board of Regents.
+She was the primary developer and chief administrator for the system-wide Regents Online Degree Programs.

-Her tributes include: The 2023 Top 50 Women Leaders in Education, 2019 USDLA Hall of Fame, 2018 Distinguished Women of Legend, 2017 OLC Leadership, 2016 WCET Life Time Achievement, 2014 Top 30 Technologists, 2013 Apple Distinguished Educator, 2012 Top Fifty Technology Innovator; and 2012 WOW EdTechnology Awards.
+Her tributes include the 2023 Top 50 Women Leaders in Education, 2019 USDLA Hall of Fame, 2018 Distinguished Women of Legend, 2017 OLC Leadership, 2016 WCET Life Time Achievement, 2014 Top 30 Technologists, 2013 Apple Distinguished Educator, 2012 Top Fifty Technology Innovator, and 2012 WOW EdTechnology Awards.
 She was a featured speaker at the International UNESCO Mobile Learning Symposium.
 She is known as an ‘Apologist' for her extensive research on best practices with mobile devices (smartphones, tablets, wearables, and the creation of a Mobile App Resource Center).
 Currently advocating for Open Education Resources (OER) for global access to education content.
 Plus, serving as an Education Technology Trainers for Malawi and various countries in South Africa in promoting worldwide that “Everyone Can Code and Create” and “Academic eSports – Mixed Reality Gamification” for the innovations of SMART Immersive Teaching and Learning and a passionate advocate for empowering underserved populations, especially Black females, in becoming innovators and entrepreneurs for the digital world.

 VICTOR WINTER, PHD